lucarin91/WS-seminar/slides.md

 - CSRF (Cross-site request forgery), because it relies on cookies

 note:
-CSRF: the site can be put in <iframe>, generate a POST request and re-use the existing authentication cookie to another request. https://www.owasp.org/index.php/Session_hijacking_attack
+CSRF, the site can be put in iframe, generate a POST request and re-use the existing authentication cookie to another request. https://www.owasp.org/index.php/Session_hijacking_attack